Hazel: Secure and Efficient Disaggregated Storage: Inadequacy of local secure storage

-\textbf{\projectnameSpace} We address these algorithmic bottlenecks by leveraging NVMe metadata to its full potential: storing both IVs \textit{and} hashes, supporting network protection, and enabling a fast freshness verification path.
-To eliminate CPU overhead and improve performance, we move integrity operations off the host kernel - where \textit{dm-crypt} and \textit{dm-integrity} reside - and onto modern sNICs, which are on the critical data path in either case.
-Unlike synchronous x86 CPUs, sNICs provide asynchronous cryptographic accelerators designed for line-rate processing at lower power~\cite{guoLEEDLowPowerFast2023} and enabling secure operations to run in parallel with application requests.
+\paragraph{\projectname's solution:} We address these bottlenecks by leveraging NVMe metadata to its full potential: storing not only IVs and hashes but also additional security information.
+To eliminate CPU overhead and improve performance, we move operations out of the host kernel (where all three \textit{dm-x}, \textit{dm-crypt}, and \textit{dm-integrity} reside) into user space.
+We also offload operations to modern sNICs, which are on the critical data path in either case.
+Unlike synchronous x86 CPUs, sNICs provide asynchronous cryptographic accelerators designed for line-rate processing at lower power~\cite{guoLEEDLowPowerFast2023, xingPortableEndtoendNetwork2022}, enabling secure operations to run in parallel with IO requests.